International Fruit Genetics: History

-In 2017, the company's Candy Hearts grapes first went on sale in California.

-In 2018, the company's Cheery Grand cherry, seen as a possible replacement for the Chelan cherry, began getting harvested in Chile and Australia.
+In 2018, a year after the first Candy Hearts grapes went on sale in California, the company's Cheery Grand cherry, seen as a possible replacement for the Chelan cherry, began getting harvested in Chile and Australia.

 In July 2020, the company announced six new named varieties of table grapes, bringing their total to 40.
 Also in 2020, long time lead grower and co-founder David Cain retired, and was replaced by new lead plant breeder Chris Owens.

-In April 2021, the company broke ground on development of a $12 million dollar breeding research and campus in McFarland, California, as part of its twenty year anniversary celebration.
+In April 2021, the company broke ground on development of a $12 million breeding research and campus in McFarland, California, as part of its twenty-year anniversary celebration.

 Business

 IFG invents, develops, and licenses proprietary hybrid fruit varieties in the United States and other countries.
 The varieties are patented, and IFG's income is derived from licensing the intellectual property rights in the plants it develops.
 When IFG develops a new variety of fruit, it applies for "plant variety rights" in countries where it wants to license the grapes.
 The license allows growers to grow and sell the fruits.

 In order to breed seedless grapes, the breeders have to take out the baby embryos from the plant, then grow them in individual test tubes in the lab before they can be planted.
 A new variety can take from six to fifteen years to create.